waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 await waitForRemotePeer(node, [Protocols.Store]);
 ```

-## Choose a Content Topic
+## Choose a content topic

-[Choose a content topic](/overview/concepts/content-topics) for filtering the messages to retrieve and create a message `decoder`:
+[Choose a content topic](/learn/concepts/content-topics) for filtering the messages to retrieve and create a message `decoder`:

 ```js
 import { createDecoder } from "@waku/sdk";